Want to know more? — Subscribe

 Let's face it, no. Zillow has come a long and costly way to create its product.
 No clone will be able to repeat the initial success without making you bankrupt.
 So before developing a real estate web platform like Trulia or Zillow, focus on the features you and your target audience really need.
 Do not be afraid to go your way in developing your service.

 Recently, customers are increasingly choosing to build a marketplace app like Opendoor.
 What makes it so unique?
 Opendoor is a San Francisco-based company founded in 2014.
 The Opendoor team's primary goal is to make the process of buying real estate as easy as ordering food.
 To do this, iBuyer uses the Black Box pricing algorithm.
-The application also features no showings, instant offers, hassle-free transactions, with the ability to choose a closing date.
+The application also features no showings, instant offers, and hassle-free transactions, with the ability to choose a closing date.
 These features are significant to marketplace apps like Opendoor.

 According to EMJ Capital president and Opendoor investor Eric Jackson, Zillow's abandonment of the instant purchase feature is reminiscent of many Internet companies' abandonment of the search engine 20 years ago.
 That's what allowed Google to become the premier search engine today.